MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/array-query/$size.md

 # `$size` (array query operator)

 The `$size` operator in MongoDB is used to query documents where an array field has a specified number of elements.
-This operator is particularly useful when you need to find documents based on the size of an array field, such as finding documents with a certain number of items in a list.
+This operator is useful when you need to find documents based on the size of an array field, such as finding documents with some items in a list.

 ## Syntax